 At first glance, Wyoming antelope country might seem flat and featureless.
 But you’ll soon realize that the terrain here has a surprising amount of topography.
 Sagebrush coulees, deep draws, hills and folds in the landscape make great places for game to hide – and they are also great for planning a stalk.

 When you and your guide spot a buck that you’re interested in, you may need to be patient in planning the stalk.
 You’ll need to find a route that will conceal you from the antelope’s line of sight until you’re within range.
 Don’t be surprised if you walk a mile to approach an antelope that’s only half a mile away.

 An antelope might seem like a small target at 300 yards.
 And that’s because they are.
 Antelope are small in stature, standing little more than three feet at the shoulder and less than five feet long from chest to rump.
 From the top of its back to the bottom of its brisket, an antelope buck might be less than 15 inches.
 That means the vital area is usually less than nine inches in diameter.

 With that in mind, don’t skimp on rifle practice.
-You want to arrive on an antelope hunt with complete confidence in your weapon.
+You want to arrive on an antelope hunt with complete confidence in your weapon and your optics.
 Ideally, you’ll be comfortable shooting out to 300 yards and shooting consistent groups inside that small vital window.